-Here we end our discussion on “how to fix USB flash drive.”
-Hope this article was helpful in fixing a flash drive without formatting if you have any more questions or looking for something that was not mentioned in the article.
+We end our discussion on “how to fix USB flash drives.”
+I hope this article helped fix a flash drive without formatting if you have any more questions or looking for something that was not mentioned in the article.
 Feel free to drop a query in the comment section below.

 Frequently Asked Questions

-1. Go to the Start menu and type cmd in the Search tab and open the Command Prompt
+1. Go to the Start menu type cmd in the Search tab, and open the Command Prompt

 2. Right-click on it and select Run as Administrator